 Gaming mice come in a variety of models tailored for different game genres.
 Though designed specifically for the first-person shooter genre of video games, the Razer Basilisk Ultimate can be customized to fit almost any game and still double as a competent productivity mouse.

 The main draw is its 20,000 dpi sensitivity, which helps for faster cursor/camera movements in games that depend on twitch reflexes.

 In terms of general features, the Basilisk Ultimate has 11 buttons, of which 9 can be customized.
 One of these buttons is a dpi switch, which helps adjust the mouse’s sensitivity without having to go into the settings menu.
 Like any gaming mouse worth its salt, the Basilisk Ultimate has an impressive 14 points of customizable RGB lighting, making it easy to accessorize with your gaming battle station’s own RGB color scheme.

 Unlike productivity-focused models, the Basilisk Ultimate does not connect via Bluetooth.
 Instead it uses a USB dongle for maximum signal strength.
 It also has a bundled version that includes a wireless charging dock that also has customizable RGB lighting.
-The Basilisk Ultimate has a hefty price tag (over $160), but it will be the only mouse a serious gamer needs for a long time to come.
+The Basilisk Ultimate may have a higher price tag (over $50), but it will be the only mouse a serious gamer needs for a long time to come.